Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step0.md

    ```
 </details>

-If the PDI can't load successfully, please check the CIPS configruation.
+If the PDI can't load successfully, please check the CIPS configuration.

 </details>